 Two short stories, the first worth 50 points, the second 150 points.
 Your stories will be evaluated based on the same criteria as your writing exercises.
-I am looking for clarity, attention to language, and a developing understanding of the building blocks of fiction writing as discussed in Stern's text and during class.
-Do not write these stories the night before they are due.
-I will be able to tell if this is the case, and your grade will be lowered accordingly.
+I am looking for clarity, attention to language, and a developing understanding of the building blocks of fiction writing as discussed in Stem's text and during class.
 Manuscripts must be delivered to the class the week before they are to be workshopped.
 There is no late delivery.
 There is no switching.
 No last-minute writing.
 If you are unable to turn in the story on time, an entire letter grade will be deducted from your final grade.
 Please bring enough copies for everyone.